 I always like to build things myself when I can.
 The main reason is customization.
 The units I have seen at Walmart have fixed schedules.
-They have a limited number of on/off times usually grouped into weekday / weekend schedules.
-To be honest I looked and couldn’t find anything that did what I needed.
+They have a limited number of on / off times usually grouped into weekday / weekend schedules.
+To be honest I looked and couldn’t find anything that did exactly what I needed.

 I’m also going to need something to sense the temperature.
 For that job I’ll use the DS1620 Digital Thermometer.
 This device can measure the temperature in units of .5° Centigrade (C) from -55°C to +125°C, and -67°F to +257°F in units of .9° (F).
 The DS1620 also interfaces quite easily to the BS2, making it a great choice.

-The last component I’ll need is the interface between the Thermostat and the furnace.
-In a typical thermostat (like the one I have) there is a mercury switch mounted to a bi-metallic coil.
-When the coil contracts past the level point you set (when you set the temperature) the mercury switch closes.
+The last component I’ll need is the interface between the thermostat and the furnace.
+In a typical thermostat (like the one above) there is a mercury switch mounted to a bi-metallic coil.
+When the coil contracts past the level point you set the mercury switch closes.
 As the temp rises, the coil expands and tips the mercury switch the other way, opening it.
 This switch is typically running 24 VAC through it.
-In my system these are the only 2 wires that must be connected to the controller, so I will use a Relay to switch them.
-A standard +5 VDC DIP Relay will be more than adequate to handle this task.
+In my system these are the only two wires that must be connected to the controller, so I will use a relay to switch them.
+A standard +5 VDC DIP relay will be more than adequate to handle this task.

 For simplicity, I’ll connect the LCD through a serial interface chip.
 In this case, Dale Wheat’s PIC-an-LCD, since I am very familiar with it and it’s capabilities.
 The PIC-an-LCD will require a handful of discrete components, such as a crystal, resistor (for RESET pull-up), and finally a .1 μF capacitor for the power supply leads.
 The serial in line (Pin 6) is tied to P6.

-This is a picture of the LCD showing the furnace to be OFF based on the current temperature.
+In the first photo above the LCD is showing the furnace to be OFF based on the current temperature.
 The Threshold (which is adjustable) is currently set at 3 degrees.
 This means that the temperature must fall 3 degrees below the Set Temp to turn the furnace on.
 The Set Temp is at 80 degrees, but the current temperature is 78 degrees, so no need to turn on the furnace.

-This is a picture of the LCD showing the furnace to be ON based on the current temperature.
+The second photo of the LCD shows the furnace to be ON based on the current temperature.
 The Set Temp is at 80 degrees, and the current temperature is 75 degrees, so the furnace will be turned on.
 Notice the Mode currently reads “MAN.”
 This means the thermostat is in MANUAL Mode, instead of PROGRAM Mode.
 Some digital thermostats have a “HOLD” feature to temporarily disable the current program.
 On this one you just switch to MANUAL Mode and the thermostat ignores programming.

 Understanding The Code